MH370 conspiracy theories: what happened to the missing plane?

 Was Flight MH370 captured by aliens?
 Stolen by Israeli agents?
 Or did it crash in Ukraine?
 A round-up of the best conspiracy theories

-In the ongoing absence of firm evidence about the fate of missing flight MH370, the world's conspiracy theorists have weighed in with explanations of their own for the disappearance of the Malaysia Airways plane.
+From the moment news broke that MH370 had gone missing, the world's conspiracy theorists have weighed in with explanations of their own for investigators' ongoing failure to find the Malaysia Airways plane.

-The susbsequent crash of flight MH17, shot down over eastern Ukraine, added to speculation, while a lack of clarity from Malaysian officials about the earlier mystery allowed rumours to flourish.
-Relatives of some passengers on board the flight have offered a $3m reward for information in the belief that details of the investigation are being withheld from them.
+The susbsequent crash of flight MH17, shot down over eastern Ukraine last summer, added to speculation, while a lack of clarity from Malaysian officials about the earlier mystery allowed rumours to flourish.
+Relatives of some passengers on board the flight offered a $3m reward for information in the belief that details of the investigation are being withheld from them.

-A poll conducted by CNN in the summer found that one in ten Americans believe that "space aliens, time travellers or beings from another dimension" were involved in the plane's disappearance.
+A poll conducted by CNN last year found that one in ten Americans believe that "space aliens, time travellers or beings from another dimension" were involved in the plane's disappearance.

 The claim that investigators still can't rule out the possibility that Flight MH370 landed rather than crashed has also reignited the debate: according to the CNN poll, 21 per cent of people believe that at least some people from the flight survived.